How to choose an optimal site for your business

-- Demand Points: Input are points of demand with a weight- such as population per point.
+DEMAND POINTS: Inputs are points of demand with a weight such as population per point.
 Where is your population?
 Or where are potential customers located?
-Add a weight field if there are more than one per point.
-Examples of free demand GIS data could be from TIGER census data, SEDAC socio-economic data, LandScan and your local city/municipal sources.
+Add a weight field if there is more than one per point.
+Examples of free demand GIS data could be from TIGER census data, SEDAC socio-economic data, Esri’s tapestry segmentation, and your local city/municipal sources.

-- Facilities: Input is points with a facility type defining if its a candidate, required, competitor or chosen site.
+FACILITIES: The input is a point file with a facility type defining if it’s a candidate, required, competitor, or chosen site.
 Where are existing facilities located?
 Or where can candidate facilities be placed?
 If candidate facilities are everywhere, then you can run the fishnet tool to create evenly-spaced points in your area of interest.

-- Network Data Set: Input is a road network with connectivity rules.
+NETWORK DATA SET: Input is a road network with connectivity rules.
 What is the current road network?
-In order to get the network toolbar enabled, you need a road network dataset part of a geodatabase.
+To get the network toolbar enabled, you need a road network data set part of a geodatabase.
 Check out this services area tutorial to learn how to make one.

 Load your demand points and facilities.
 Choose the type of problem in the advanced setting drop-down.
 From here, all you need to do is solve

 One of the most powerful features is how you can solve different types of location-allocation problems.

 MINIMIZE IMPEDANCE: Good for warehouse problems because it selects optimal locations based on impedance to the facility.